 About the

-Celebrating the Mackenzie Region of Northwestern Alberta as Canada's Forest Capital for 2024-2025
+We Celebrated the Mackenzie Region of Northwestern Alberta as Canada's Forest Capital for 2024 & 2025

 What is the Forest Capital of Canada?